Ethiopians in Washington, D.C.: Geography

 Ethnic Ethiopian populations are found in Washington, D.C., as well as in many communities in Virginia and Maryland.

 Washington, D.C. communities with ethnic Ethiopian residents include Adams Morgan, Brightwood, and Columbia Heights.
 There is a Little Ethiopia in Shaw.

 Areas in Virginia with ethnic Ethiopian residents include Alexandria, Arlington County, Fairfax, Fairfax County, and Falls Church.
 Within Fairfax County, Ethiopian communities are present in areas such as Annandale, Springfield, and Vienna.
 Misty Showalter of CNN described the Alexandria Ethiopian community as "a second unofficial Little Ethiopia".
 As of 2006, some Ethiopians moved to Woodbridge, Prince William County and Sterling, Loudoun County during an increase of prices of real estate and rent rates in the area.
 As of 2010, some Ethiopian businesses had opened in Skyline, Falls Church.

 In Maryland, Ethiopians have settled in Montgomery County and Prince George's County.
 Communities in the former which have received Ethiopians include Silver Spring, and Takoma Park.
 In the latter, the communities are Greenbelt, Clinton, District Heights, Fort Washington, Oxon Hill, and Upper Marlboro.

 Institutions

 Embassy of Ethiopia, Washington, D.C.

+The professional building at 7603 Georgia Avenue NW in Washington, D.C., home as of 2025 to the Ethiopian Community Center.